JohnTurnerPGH/diy-devs-hexo/source/_posts/learn-javascript.md

 This is something that more formalized learning environments provide quite well.
 You're expected to learn something, and there's social pressure to keep up.

-When it's just you, it can be hard to stick with whatever schedule you set.
+When you're learning on your own, even with a guide like this, it can be hard to stick to whatever schedule you set.

-A great option for committing to learn in a more public way is to start with the [100 days of code challenge](https://www.100daysofcode.com/).
+A great option for learning in public is to do the [100 days of code challenge](https://www.100daysofcode.com/).

-The rules are pretty simple:
+The rules are simple:

-- Go on your Twitter account (or setup a Twitter account if you don't already have one)
 - Work on learning to code for an hour a day
 - Each day, tweet about your progress and what you did with the #100DaysOfCode hashtag

-You don't have to do a hour a day, you can do more or less, but the point is to commit in public to doing some amount each and every day.
+You don't have to do an hour a day, you can do more or less, but the point is to commit in public to doing some amount each and every day.

-Use this post as your guide, sticking with the read one section, solve three practice problems model for what you need to do.

-Then tweet about what you accomplished each day.
+Use this post as your guide for what you need to do each day, then tweet about what you got done in your day.

-Be sure to check out the official [100 days of code Twitter account](https://twitter.com/_100DaysOfCode) to see how others are using this approach to stick with learning to code.
+Be sure to read [Why You Should Do #100DaysOfCode](https://dev.to/thecaitcode/why-you-should-do-100daysofcode-202o) by [Caitlyn Greffly](https://twitter.com/thecaitcode) for a little more information on this approach and the potential benefits of it.

 ### D: Alter this plan if you have a different approach

-I want to give you the best starting point possible to learn JavaScript, but that doesn't mean that my approach is the best one for you.
+I want to give you the best possible start point to learn JavaScript, to get rid of all the distractions and help you focus on what is worth spending time on, but that doesn't mean that my approach will always be the best one for you.

-Feel free to alter this plan if you have a sense of something that would work better for you.
+If you have a sense of something that would work better for you, then alter this plan to fit your approach.

-Like Edabit, but have a different resource that outlines JavaScript that you'd like to use instead of javascript.info?
-Use that one instead!

-Like javascript.info, but have a different coding challenge site you'd rather use?
-Go for it, use that one!

-Feel you should do more challenges for each section you read?
-Make that change!
+Maybe you have a different resource you'd like to switch in for one I suggested, or you'd like to change the ratio of reading to challenges.
+As long as you've put thought into it, and you're being careful not to just make changes for change sake, then I say go for it!

-I want you to read this article and take the ideas I put here seriously, but of course you should do what works best for you, and if you'd like to make a change, make it!
+I want you to read this post and take these ideas seriously, but of course you should do what works best for you.

-## Step 7: Why this guide is incomplete

-With just the simple approach of using a crash course at the beginning (and going back to it to see how much you've learned since you've started), then alternating between one learning resource and one practice resource, you'll go very far in terms of learning JavaScript.

-But I wouldn't say this is complete.

-_There's a third part, which is working on projects._

-Building things, even if fairly simple, will help you solidify not only your JavaScript fundamentals, but it could also be argued that in building projects, you'll understand more deeply how all the JavaScript pieces fit together.

-One reason that I recommend saving projects to the end, after you've worked thru the approach outlined here, is that you can gain so much from this approach before you even start a project, but also that for building projects you'll probably need something more like a laptop or desktop computer, and that they become much much harder to complete on a smart phone, which might be all you have access to.

-But a great resource for projects to get started with once you've gone thru the process outlined here is [JavaScript 30](https://javascript30.com), which is a free JavaScript project resource, giving you 30 different projects to work on to really solidify your JavaScript skills.

-The only thing extra that you'll need for those projects is knowledge of both HTML and CSS, which isn't covered in this article.

-For a great free article to learn both, I'd go to the great [HTML and CSS tutorials from Interneting Is Hard](https://internetingishard.com/html-and-css/).
-It covers pretty much all you'll need to know to start working on JavaScript projects more fully.

-## Step 8: The best way, but not the only way
+### E: This is a great way to learn JavaScript, but it's not the only way

-This approach is what I consider the best way to learn JavaScript, but I want to be clear it is far from the only way.
+I want to be clear that, while I consider this the best way to learn JavaScript, it's not the only way, and I don't inherently consider those other approaches wrong.

-There are lots of very heated debates about what to start learning first, and why one approach is better than others.
+There are some very heated debates about what you should start learning first, and why one approach is better than others.

-Clearly I believe in this approach, but I don't believe that other approaches are wrong, or that if you don't follow this one you'll be in trouble.

-A common debate is learning a programming language first vs learning a framework first.
+One of the most heated debates is around learning a language, like JS, first, vs learning a framework, like Reach or Vue, first.

-I'm very much in the camp of learning JavaScript before a JS framework or library, such as Reach or Vue, but there are lots of folks who learned a framework, library, or something else first, and then went back to learn more about the underlying language, and that approach can work great too!

-The last thing I'd want to be responsible for is making someone feel bad or discouraged because they wanted to learn another way, read this, and then felt they had to take this approach when they didn't want to.

-This fits into the point above of "Alter this plan if you have a different approach," and the reason I'm adding to that idea is to reassure you that there isn't one right way, even when I think my approach is the best

-## Step 9: This is for everyone

-The point I'm about to make is becoming less of an issue, but it's still worth making.
+I think you should learn JavaScript first, then learn a framework that's built on top of JavaScript next, but the last thing I'd want to do is make someone feel bad if they'd enjoy the other approach more.

+I want this to be a great starting point, but always use your own judgement, think for yourself, and avoid anyone who belittles you for choosing something that you know is right for you that they don't care for.

+### F: JavaScript is something that everyone can learn

-What I've outlined here is for everyone who wants to learn JavaScript.
+What I've outlined here is for anyone who wants to learn JavaScript.
 No exceptions.

-There seems to be less and less gatekeeping around this as time goes on, but there are still plenty of folks who treat learning tech as something that only certain people can learn, or worse yet, only people who fit certain demographics are capable of learning.
+There seems to be less gatekeeping around this as time goes on, but there are still plenty of folks who treat tech as something that only certain people can learn, or worse yet, only people who fit certain demographics or personality types are capable of learning.

-Let me be clear.
-People who believe this, repeat this, or say this, are one of two things: stupid or lying.
+Let me be clear on this, people who believe this, repeat this, or say this, are one of two things: stupid or lying.

-That's all there is to it.

-They might buy into dangerous stereotypes, or maybe they're just lying to themselves, but everything outlined here is learnable by anyone who wants to put the time and effort in.
+They might buy into stereotypes, or maybe they're just in denial, but everything outlined here is learnable by anyone who wants to put in the time and effort.

-Now not everyone could learn all of this in one week, or learn every concept on first exposure to it.
+Not everyone can learn this within a month, or learn every concept on first exposure.

 But with enough time and work, you can learn JavaScript.

-Just need to put the work in to learning it.
+Just put in the work to learning it.

+## Step 7: Keep going over the material until it's all done

+The plan is pretty simple: cover all the basics in a crash course resource, then go thru both javascript.info and Edabit, alternating between the two, for every one section of javascript.info you read, answer three Edabit challenges.

+Now that you know that, keep going thru all the material until you have it all covered.

+You might need to read sections in javascript.info multiple times before you move to the next section.
+Or maybe you want to read thru it all once, then cover it again and again until it feels like you know it all.

+But stick with it till it gets to that point.

+Because these two resources weren't meant to be used together, there's a good chance that you'll finish the javascript.info content before you finish all the Edabit challenges.

+That's okay.
+If it gets to that point, just focus on finishing all the remaining Edabit challenges.

+They'll get harder as you answer more of them, but that's okay, it's great practice to solidify the JavaScript skills you've learned from javascript.info.

+(and if you get discouraged, go back to the crash course resources to see how much of that content is now obvious to you, you'll be amazed at how far you've come!)

+Stick with it, then move to the next step.

+## Step 8: Next steps

+With just this simple approach of going thru crash course resources at the beginning, then alternating between a learning resource and a JavaScript challenge resource, you'll get very far in terms of learning JavaScript.

+It's a very simple but very large approach to learning JavaScript.

+So what are the next steps?

+Start building projects with JavaScript.

+Building things, even if fairly simple projects, will help solidify not only your newly found JavaScript skills, but will help deepen your understanding of how all the JS pieces fit together.

+There are two big reasons I recommend saving projects till after, and not incorporating them earlier, are:

+- You'll need other skills, mainly HTML and CSS, before you can really start building things (I have a good recommendation for learning HTML and CSS below).
+- You'll probably need a desktop or laptop computer, as it will be hard to work on projects if all you have is a tablet or smartphone, and I didn't want that restriction to hinder you with the plan I outlined above.

+For learning HTML and CSS, I'd go to the great [HTML and CSS tutorials from Interneting Is Hard](https://internetingishard.com/html-and-css/).

+For projects, go with [JavaScript 30](https://javascript30.com)

+Both are free (JavaScript 30 requires you to sign up), and that is where, in that order, you should spend your time going forward.

-## Step 10: Get to work!
+## Step 9: Get to work!

 This article should give you the straightforward plan you need to get started.

-**In the simplest terms:**
+**To Summarize:**

 - Read the [MDN crash course doc](https://developer.mozilla.org/en-US/docs/Web/JavaScript/A_re-introduction_to_JavaScript) and/or watch the [JavaScript Crash Course For Beginners video](https://www.youtube.com/watch?v=hdI2bqOjy3c)
 - Then for every section you read of [javascript.info](https://javascript.info/)
 - Do three challenges on [Edabit](https://edabit.com/challenges/javascript)
-- Repeat all of this until you feel solid on the language
+- Keep working thru each section of javascript.info until you feel familiar with it all, and keep working until you've solved all the Edabit challenges.

-Then after that:

-- Learn HTML and CSS from [Interneting Is Hard](https://internetingishard.com/html-and-css/)
-- Work on projects from [JavaScript 30](https://javascript30.com)

-That's all there is to it, so get to work!
+That's all there is to it, so get to work! :)

 <!-- also add??? - https://github.com/ryanmcdermott/clean-code-javascript -->